yilmazfatih6/socialcampus/README.md

 Mailgun API is used to handle mailing.<br/>
 Pusher API is used for realtime chat app.<br/>

+# What is Social Campus
+Social campus allow users to interact with each other, create clubs and event so people can gather better.
+Social campus helps organizations to let other people hear about their events.

 # Here are some screen shots from the web app.
 Welcome Page